 A financial advisor is in charge of making decisions for a client and should take the right steps.
 He should also be aware of his obligations and duties, such as the duty of care, good faith, and suitability.
 If he fails to fulfill any of his obligations, it may be grounds for negligence.
+When an advisor failed in their duty, clients may have legal recourse to recover losses due to advisor misconduct.

 It could get tricky and overwhelming, especially when big money is involved.
 That is why a financial advisor is crucial to money-making decisions in businesses and investments.
 Even so, you must be extra cautious about who you work with to avoid cases of financial advisor negligence.

 Haselkorn & Thibaut’s experienced lawyers represent investors nationwide and have a 98% success rate.
-Investors can reach us online or by calling toll-free at 1-800-856-3352 for a free confidential consultation.
+Investors can reach us online or by calling toll-free at 1-888-902-6872 for a free confidential consultation.

 Role of Financial Advisors and Brokerage Firms